raymondji/commitstack/README.md

 # Commitstack

-CLI to facilitate stacking pull requests in git.
-Integrates with Gitlab and Github.
+CLI for stacking pull requests in Gitlab and Github.

 ## What is stacking?